-Strengths Weaknesses • World-class university according to the • The inter- and trans-disciplinary QS STAR international audit: it centres its cooperation between UBB's constituent academic activity around knowledge units is low, limiting integrative research. generation through RDI that supports a • The relatively small number of collaborative education with students researchers and research assistants and society and maintains a high-quality employed on permanent contracts; and innovative relationship with the • A lack of effective promotion of research environment; results to the general public, public • The multicultural profile of the university administration and stakeholders; secures the development of scientific • The transition to Open Science (OS) is connections with the scientific slow.
-The Open Data, Open Science, community in countries such as Hungary, Citizen Science concepts are not very Austria, Germany present, known, understood in the UBB • Membership in international scientific community; networks/associations (most relevant • Low number of European doctorates; are The Guild consortium and the • Low involvement of citizens in science; European Eutopia alliance); • The number of socio-cultural • The HR Excellence in Research award programmes/projects for or in validating the commitment to high collaboration with the public is still quite standards in research; low; • UBB's commitment to excellence, • Technology and knowledge transfer is reflected in the top-notch academic insufficiently developed, which limits the infrastructure, which has been further impact of research on society and developed through new investments economy; (buildings and equipment); • Research infrastructure maintenance • The trans-disciplinary approach is staff (support staff: engineers, developing, with initiatives integrating technicians) is still understaffed and perspectives from different fields to requires updated professional training;
+- The inter- and trans-disciplinary cooperation between UBB's constituent units is low, limiting integrative research. - The relatively small number of researchers and research assistants employed on permanent contracts; - A lack of effective promotion of research results to the general public, public administration and stakeholders; - The transition to Open Science (OS) is slow.
+The Open Data, Open Science, Citizen Science concepts are not very present, known, understood in the UBB scientific community; - Low number of European doctorates; - Low involvement of citizens in science: - The number of socio-cultural programmes/projects for or in collaboration with the public is still quite low; - Technology and knowledge transfer is insufficiently developed, which limits the impact of research on society and economy; - Research infrastructure maintenance staff (support staff: engineers, technicians) is still understaffed and requires updated professional training;

-understand and address complex challenges in society and the environment;

-- It preserves the vocational character of the study of performing and audiovisual arts that combines artistic practice with fundamental research, inclusive of the professional doctoral level; - The existence of an excellent infrastructure for facilitating science on the cultural and social axis, which UBB offers to the general public (Museums, Botanical Garden, Iuliu Hațieganu Sports Park, etc.) - A well-trained human resource, which is reflected in the outputs of the members of the academic community (e.g. researchers who are in the top 2% of the world's researchers in all fields of science or in their sub-field of expertise); - It hosts the National Office of the European Institute of Innovation and Technology (EIT) and the UNESCO Chair on Climate Change Resilience and Sustainability; - University-run programmes fostering excellence; - 85 research units, of which 24 are units of excellence; - The first Romanian science-with-citizens platform fostering public involvement in research;
+- understand and address complex challenges in society and the environment; - It preserves the vocational character of the study of performing and audiovisual arts that combines artistic practice with fundamental research, inclusive of the professional doctoral level; - The existence of an excellent infrastructure for facilitating science on the cultural and social axis, which UBB offers to the general public (Museums, Botanical Garden, Iuliu Haţieganu Sports Park, etc.) - A well-trained human resource, which is reflected in the outputs of the members of the academic community (e.g. researchers who are in the top 2% of the world's researchers in all fields of science or in their sub-field of expertise); - It hosts the National Office of the European Institute of Innovation and Technology (EIT) and the UNESCO Chair on Climate Change Resilience and Sustainability; - University-run programmes fostering excellence: - 85 research units, of which 24 are units of excellence; - The first Romanian science-with-citizens platform fostering public involvement in research;